Paysdesmerveilles/gissmo/docs/installation_venv.rst

    cd gissmo-1.5
    pip install -r requirements.txt

-You can check that Django is present with this command:
+You can check that Django is present:

 .. code-block:: bash

    python manage.py

-This will display a list of commands.
+Which will display a list of commands.

-Then check database access:
+Then check database access (with information you were invited to remember in :ref:`postgresql-preparation`):

 .. code-block:: bash